fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 /// Defines the implementation of the SetStateMachine method for a struct state machine. type SetStateMachineMethodImpl<'Data> = delegate of byref<ResumableStateMachine<'Data>> * IAsyncStateMachine -> unit

-/// Defines the implementation of the code reun after the creation of a struct state machine. type AfterCode<'Data, 'Result> = delegate of byref<ResumableStateMachine<'Data>> -> 'Result
+/// Defines the implementation of the code run after the creation of a struct state machine. type AfterCode<'Data, 'Result> = delegate of byref<ResumableStateMachine<'Data>> -> 'Result

 module StateMachineHelpers =